godspeedsystems/gs_doc/docs/microservices/workflows.md

 ```

 :::tip Note
 If file_key is same for all the files then you can use above workflow DSL.
-In case you have different file_keys for multiple files then refer below workflow DSL.
+In case you have different file_keys for multiple files then you can directly use `<% inputs.file_obj %>` as given in the below workflow DSL.
 :::

 **Workflow spec to upload multiple files with different file keys**